delendum-xyz/starkvm-compiler/MVM-upgrade.md

 So, to save and retrieve the SP, each coroutine has to allocate some memory at a location private to it.

-There is also another issue: how to being the execution of a coroutine.
+There is also another issue: how to begin the execution of a coroutine.

 Note also, every coroutine requires its own stack.